 Michele is a sought after speaker, facilitator and advisor.
 She has been both invited and elected to seats on numerous Advisory Committees and Boards over the years including the Gendered Violence Advisory, the Native Court Workers and Counselling Association of BC, and the Columbia Basin Trust Social Advisory.
 Michele has supported Environmental Education networks, and co- hosted, supported and advised conferences to ensure Indigenous Peoples Place Based Knowledges and Voices are centred and heard appropriately acted upon.

-She is a single sole-supporting and grateful parent of two amazing kids —one of whom has started her own life in Calgary and the other finding his way through relationships with lands and waters as a high school student.
-She is both a dog and cat parent.
-She is incredibly grateful for the opportunity to share her experiences and knowledge with you.
+Michele is a single sole-supporting and grateful parent of two amazing adults —one of whom has started her own life in Vancouver and the other finding his way through relationships with landscapes and waterways.
+She is the human being and doing, in both a dog and 2 cats lived experiences.
+She is incredibly grateful for the opportunity to share her knowledge and insights with you.

 Photo Credits: I traded a grant writing opportunity for 2 pictures, in a mutually beneficial reciprocal business venture, in support of an up and coming photographer.
 He was successful in attaining his grant! and the pictures I traded for, are fantastic!